RX-M/web-public/course-pages/devops/devops-leader-doi.md

 Attendees will gain a practical understanding of DevOps target operating models and organizational design.
 Attendess will learn how to lead their team through a DevOps transformation with understanding investment cases, value outcomes, and organizing workflows.

-This course positions attendees to successfully complete the DevOps Leader exam.
+The DevOps Leader course positions attendees to successfully complete the DevOps Leader exam.
+This course is offered with or without the DevOps Leader exam.

 Learning modules include:
 -	DevOps and transformational leadership